 This isn’t completely worthless of course, but it comes at a cost: The stabilizers are likely to fail under the weight of the legs by the end of the set allowing spinal compression to occur concurrently with spinal extension.

-Whenever we continuously perform a movement that extends or flexes the spine in a contraindicated way, our intravertebral disks slowly acquire a new deformed shape.
+Whenever we continuously perform a movement that extends or flexes the spine in a contraindicated way, our intravertebral discs slowly acquire a new deformed shape.

 This new shape diminishes the nerve cavity eventually causing pinched nerves.
-The worse possible result of this deformity is a herniated disk, which is not necessarily irreversible, but nobody wants that.
+The worse possible result of this deformity is a herniated disc, which is not necessarily irreversible, but nobody wants that.

 Furthermore, anyone who has an excessive lordosis, or resting anterior pelvic tilt, already has an overworked and short psoas and most definitely does not need it to be worked even more.